testflows/TestFlows-WebSite/source/handbook/index.md

 ## Requirements

-A [Requirements] decorator can be used to set `requirements` attribute of any test that is defined used a decorated function.
+A [Requirements] decorator can be used to set `requirements` attribute of any test that is defined using a decorated function.
 The decorator must be called with one or more called `Requirement` instances.
 For example,

 ```python